 Kenmore Elite Pet Friendly Review

-Pros: Best at cleaning carpet, easy to use, exceptional at picking up pet hair
+Pros: Great for cleaning carpet, easy to use, exceptional at picking up pet hair

 Cons: Heavy, hard to handle

 Compare to Similar Products